inductivekickback/at/README.md

 ```

 ### Usage
-There is not currently a command line interface but it can be used from the REPL:
+The SoC module can be used from the REPL or a custom script:

 ```
 $ cd at